 - If you’re replacing an existing MPX module, pull out the MPX eject lever at the bottom of the module to release it from the logic board.
 Once it’s popped out a little bit, grasp the module firmly and pull it straight out.

-- To install a new card, remove the PCI slot covers from the MPX bay where you’re installing it.
+- To upgrade MacBook pro video card, remove the PCI slot covers from the MPX bay where you’re installing it.

 - Now insert your new MPX module into the bay with a firm, even pressure.
 When you’re done installing modules, slide the PCI retention latch to the left to lock the MPX base again.